 What if the committee has acted in good faith or feel they have done nothing wrong?

-Regardless of whether the committee is at fault or not, they may incur costs to defend themselves.
-These costs generally form part of an Office Bearers Insurance claim.
-Please note that limits apply, and that you should refer to your specific policy schedule/wording.
+Regardless of whether the committee is at fault or not, they may still incur costs to defend themselves.
+These costs generally form part of an Office Bearers Liability Insurance claim.
+Please note that limits apply.
+Refer to the specific policy schedule / wording for applicable details.

 First, it is important for the committee to understand that not all letters of demand will come formally from a solicitor.
 They can come directly from a third party in the form of a letter, an email or even a conversation.

-As soon as the committee is made aware of any potential claim, they need to understand that prompt notification to their insurance broker is imperative.
-Once notified of a potential claim, the Owners Corporation or Strata Manager, must contact their insurance broker as soon as possible to be advised of the next steps.
+As soon as the committee is made aware of any potential claim against them, they need to understand that prompt notification to their insurance broker is absolutely imperative.
+Once notified of a potential claim, the Owners Corporation or Strata Manager, must contact their insurance broker as soon as possible to be advised of the appropriate next steps.

 Why is timely notification critical when a potential claim is known?

-This policy also indemnifies potential future claims arising from a circumstance that you become aware of during the period of cover, provided that the circumstance is notified to the relevant insurer during the same period of cover.
+An Office Bearers Liability policy also indemnifies potential future claims arising from a circumstance that comes to light during the period of cover, provided that the circumstance is notified to the relevant insurer during the same period of cover.

 Most insurance policies will only cover legal defence costs if they have been pre-approved.
 The committee should speak with their insurance broker before they engage the services of a lawyer.